toolleeo/cli-apps/README.md

 * [TaskWarrior](https://taskwarrior.org/) - Todo manager with advanced features; dedicated synchronization server available; many plugins and related tools; healthy software project.
 * [todo.txt](https://ginatrapani.github.io/todo.txt-cli/) - Minimalistic todo manager that uses a simple plain text file to keep track of items; implemented as a shell script.
 * [todolist](http://todolist.site/) - A minimal clone of [Wunderlist](https://www.wunderlist.com/), with 30% of its features.
 GTD oriented.
 It stores the task list in a hidden JSON file in the home directory, making it easy to backup or share them.
-* [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interfacce for todo.txt
+* [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interfacce for todo.txt.
 * [TuDu](https://code.meskio.net/tudu/) - A comand line interface to manage hierarchical todos.
 Each task has a title, a long text description, a deadline (tudu warns you when the date is close), and a scheduled date.
 There are categories and priorities.
 * [Wyrd](http://freecode.com/projects/wyrd/) - Curses front-end for [Remind](https://www.roaringpenguin.com/products/remind) written in OCaml with vertically scrollable time table.
 * [Yokadi](https://yokadi.github.io/) - Project-based todo manager: every task must be specified with a mandatory project indication.
 Tasks are stored within a SQLlite DB.
 Written in Python.